afontainec/chinchay-docs/docs/models/miscellaneous.md

 #### SecurityMode

 The `extractOptions` has an insecure mode, where it can be configured to extract also the `rawSelect` and the `rawWhere`.
-By default this modality is disabled, to enable it:
+By default this mode is disabled, to enable it:

 ```javascript
   req.query = { orderBy: 'id', limit: '2', price: '100', rawSelect: 'name as n' };